kovarmiko/dynamodb-gallery/dynamodb.md

 If the process is successful, you should see the following screen.
 The URL in the brackets next to the Environment ID takes you to your application.

-However, clicking on that oftentimes retunrs nothing other than a server error.
+However, clicking on that oftentimes returns nothing other than a server error.
 Try it to see for yourself.

 To address this problem, we need to configure the site.
 In your environment click the "Configuration tab" as the below picture indicates.